elasticio/elasticio.github.io/content/_components/email/index.md

 ### Attachments

 E-mail component can include attachment to email.
-More information about attachments functionality on the is provided elsewhere.
+More information about attachments functionality on elastic.io platform You can find at [this resource](/guides/using-attachments#binary-data).

+## Limitations

+1. Attachment size limitations could be found [here](/references/attachments-limitations).
+2. Attachments mechanism does not work with [Deprecated Local Agent Installation](/getting-started/local-agent)